Skip to Content

 © maybeitswavybaby

 Scrunchies, the ultimate ’90s hair accessory, are back in full force.
 These elastic bands covered in fabric are perfect for securing ponytails or buns while adding a pop of color.
+They’re gentle on hair and available in endless textures and colors, making them a fun, functional, and fashionable choice for any hairstyle.

 11. High Ponytail